 - Labeling is clear about serving size and use instructions

-Those cues don’t prove what’s inside the gummy-but they often reflect whether the manufacturer controlled the fundamentals that make the format succeed.
+Those cues don’t confirm what’s inside the gummy, but they reflect whether the manufacturer controlled the fundamentals that make the format work.

 Bottom line

-Prenatal gummy vitamins can be a genuinely helpful format, but their real benefits are manufactured-not assumed.
+Prenatal gummy vitamins are a genuinely helpful format, but their real benefits come from manufacturing, not assumption.
 The best products win because they’re engineered for stability, sensory consistency, and repeatable quality under cGMP.
 When that work is done right, the gummy format isn’t just easier to take.
 It’s easier to trust.

-If you’d like, KorNutra can help map these manufacturing considerations into a practical development plan-covering formulation tradeoffs, process controls, packaging strategy, and a stability program built for real-world distribution.
+If you’d like, KorNutra can help map these manufacturing considerations into a development plan covering formulation tradeoffs, process controls, packaging strategy, and a stability program built for real-world distribution.